> Folk Music > Songs > What a Voice

 A song found mostly in England, where it is generally known as I Wish, I Wish.
 Only Lizzie and her mother Jeannie have been recorded singing it in Scotland, and only they begin the song with the words “What a voice …” This was the first time Lizzie sang this—her mother’s song—in public.

 Cecilia Costello sang I Wish, I Wish on 30 November 1951 in Birmingham for a BBC recording made by Maria Slocombe and Patrick Shuldham-Shaw.
-This version was printed in 1959 in Vaughan Williams and Lloyd’s The Penguin Book of English Folk Songs, and it was include both in 1975 on her eponymous Leader album, Cecilia Costello, and in 2014 on her Musical Traditions anthology Old Fashioned Songs.
+This version was printed in 1959 in Vaughan Williams and Lloyd’s The Penguin Book of English Folk Songs, and it was included both in 1975 on her eponymous Leader album, Cecilia Costello, and in 2014 on her Musical Traditions anthology Old Fashioned Songs.
 Rod Stradling commented in the accompanying booklet:

 It’s rather surprising that this song, made up of some of the most common floating verses in the canon, should have only 39 Roud entries, and that almost all the named singers are very well known.
 Most come from England and Scotland, with just a handful from Ireland and North America.